-4We follow many authors in treating simplex tanu as a type of pronoun (Kissock 1995: footnote 15, Kissock 2014: footnote 21, Balusu 2018), though we acknowledge there might be variation among dialects (see also footnote (i)), where some dialects (Subbarao & Murthy 2000) treat tanu like a se-anaphor or what Reuland (2018) calls a semi-reflexive.
+5We follow many authors in treating simplex tanu as a type of pronoun (Kissock 1995: footnote 15, Kissock 2014: footnote 21, Balusu 2018), though we acknowledge there might be variation among dialects (see also footnote 7), where some dialects (Subbarao & Murthy 2000) treat tanu like a se-anaphor or what Reuland (2018) calls a semi-reflexive.
 In the dialect under consideration, tanu has the distribution of a pronoun (cannot be bound locally, but can be across clausal boundaries and can be used in cross-sentential anaphora).
-It also does not logophoric restrictions on its use (i.e., it does not need to refer to perspective centers or empathy loci).
+It also does not show logophoric restrictions on its use (i.e., it does not need to refer to perspective centers or empathy loci).

-3Like verbal reflexive morphemes in other languages, the VR in Telugu has many other uses outside its use as a marker of reflexivity, such as reciprocal, self-benefactive, and unaccusative uses, as shown in the examples below.
+4Like verbal reflexive morphemes in other languages, the VR in Telugu has many other uses outside its use as a marker of reflexivity, such as reciprocal, self-benefactive, and unaccusative uses (Raghotham in prep), as shown in the examples below.
+This behaviour is responsible for why they are sometimes referred to as the non-active form; see e.g. Paparounas 2023 for discussion.